saboshi69/FinalScoreML/README.md

 ### WARNING: Please DONT USE IT ON BETTING, IT COULD TAKE ALL YOUR MONEY ###

-This model could predict which team is going to win, base on odds.(Win rate: 60% ~ 65%) The application supports three services:
+This model could predict which team is going to win, base on odds (Win rate: 60% ~ 65%).
+The application supports three services:

 1. Knn model testing